frioux/blog/content/posts/a-new-join-prune-in-dbix-class.md

 ---

-Recently Craig Glendennig found a query in the ZR codebase that was using significant resources; the main problem was that it included a relationship but didn't need to.
+Recently Craig Glendenning found a query in the ZR codebase that was using significant resources; the main problem was that it included a relationship but didn't need to.
 We fixed the query, but I was confused because `DBIx::Class` has a built in [join